LISBON – Theyre calling it the Redneck Hot Tub and it might be exactly what your backyard is missing.

 And thats good in the north country, he said, where sunny days come at a premium.

-Built out of a cow watering trough, a 50-gallon metal drum, copper piping and several 2x4 pieces of wood, the entire project cost only roughly $450.
+Built out of a cow watering trough, a 50-gallon metal drum, copper piping and several 2x4 pieces of wood, the entire project only cost roughly $450.

 Add the solar panel, which Mr. Bouchard said clocks in at around $650, and youre still talking about a do-it-yourself hot tub thats a lot cheaper than retail.